 That said, here are two good reasons to change your name:

-- Or, if you have a rather common name, like Joe Smith, and your name is already taken by a SAG-AFTRA actor, you won’t be able to use it as your professional name.
+2. Your name is already taken by a SAG-AFTRA (union) actor, you won’t be able to use it as your professional name.
+Or if you have a rather common name, like Joe Smith or John Doe.
+(Come to think of it… that’s taken too.)
 Certainly your mission should be to become a union talent, if you aren’t already, so this is an important element to consider prior to changing your name.

 In fact, this is how a young Phil Hoffman ended up being known professionally as Philip Seymour Hoffman.
 He never used his middle name prior to joining SAG at the ripe old age of 25 when he landed a key role in “Scent Of A Woman.”
-Phil Hoffman and Philip S. Hoffman were taken.
+Phil Hoffman and Philip S. Hoffman were taken as well.
 So was P.S.
 Hoffman, and the rest is history.

-Your name ultimately becomes your identity—not necessarily how you see yourself, but how others see you.
+Your name ultimately becomes your identity—not necessarily how you see yourself, but how others come to know you.
 Using his middle name certainly didn’t hurt Philip Seymour Hoffman’s career.
 He made a remarkable name for himself by creating extraordinary characters.
 So, while you may find your own name tired and lacking flair at the moment, don’t give yourself a problem you don’t have.

-Best advice: unless someone in SAG-AFTRA already has your name, I’d avoid going to all the trouble.
+Best advice: unless you know for certain someone in SAG-AFTRA already has your name, I’d avoid going to all the trouble.

 Of course, if you have a name that’s difficult to pronounce and you were hoping to change your name for simplicity’s sake, consider this: people are more likely to remember your name over time whether it’s difficult or not.
-They grow to like your name because they like you.
+They grow to like your name because they like you and what you do.
 Allow them the opportunity to rise to the occasion.